MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/01-Sales-trial.md

 **Important:** It can take several minutes for your new environment to be created.
 You will be notified once it is deployed.

 #### Task 2 – Access the Dynamics 365 application
-1. In a browser window, navigate to the Power Apps maker portal.
+1. In a browser window, navigate to the Power Apps maker portal at make.powerapps.com.
-2. In the upper right corner of the screen, change the Environment from the Default Environment to the Sales Trial environment.
+2. In the upper right corner of the screen, change the Environment from the default environment to the Sales Trial environment.
 3. Using the navigation on the left, select **Apps**.
 4. Select the **All** button located above the Name column.
 5. From the list of available, hover over the Sales Hub app and select the **Play** button.